PerformanC/NodeLink/README.md

 ```

 ### Using with Docker
-for information on how to install NodeLink using Docker, see the documentation [docs/docker.md](docs/docker.md)
+For information on how to install NodeLink using Docker, see [the NodeLink Docker guide](docs/docker.md).

 ## Usage